Aspects of Iwasawa theory over function fields: Control theorems for abelian varieties

 \begin{cor} In the setting of the previous theorem, let $\cals(\calf_d)$ be the Pontrjagin dual of $Sel_E(\calf_d)_p\,$.
 Then $\cals(\calf_d)$ is a finitely generated $\L_d$-module.
 Moreover if all ramified primes are of good reduction and $Sel_E(F)_p$ is finite, then $\cals(\calf_d)$ is $\L_d$-torsion. \end{cor}

-\begin{rem} \begin{itemize} \item[{}] \item[{\bf 1.}] We recall that, thanks to Lemma \ref{OcTr}, the last corollary holds when there are no ramified primes of supersingular reduction for $E$. \item[{\bf 2.}] The ramified primes of split multiplicative reduction are the only obstacle to the finiteness of $Coker\,a_L$ and this somehow reflects the number field situation as described in \cite[section II.6]{MTT}, where the authors defined an extended Mordell-Weil group whose rank is $rank\,E(F)+N$ (where $N$ is the number of primes of split multiplicative reduction and dividing $p$, i.e., totally ramified in the cyclotomic $\Z_p$-extension they work with) to deal with the phenomenon of exceptional zeroes. \item[{\bf 3.}] A different way of having finite kernels and cokernels (and then, at least in some cases, torsion modules $\cals(\calf_d)\,$) consists in a modified version of the Selmer groups.
+\begin{rems} \ \begin{itemize} \item[{\bf 1.}] We recall that, thanks to Lemma \ref{OcTr}, the last corollary holds when there are no ramified primes of supersingular reduction for $E$ (when such a prime is present the finitely generated statement does not hold anymore, see \cite[Theorem 3.10]{tan2}). \item[{\bf 2.}] The ramified primes of split multiplicative reduction are the only obstacle to the finiteness of $Coker\,a_L$ and this somehow reflects the number field situation as described in \cite[section II.6]{MTT}, where the authors defined an extended Mordell-Weil group whose rank is $rank\,E(F)+N$ (where $N$ is the number of primes of split multiplicative reduction and dividing $p$, i.e., totally ramified in the cyclotomic $\Z_p$-extension they work with) to deal with the phenomenon of exceptional zeroes. \item[{\bf 3.}] A different way of having finite kernels and cokernels (and then, at least in some cases, torsion modules $\cals(\calf_d)\,$) consists in a modified version of the Selmer groups.
 Examples with trivial or no conditions at all at the ramified primes of bad reduction are described in \cite[Theorem 4.12]{abl}. \item[{\bf 4.}] The available constructions of a $p$-adic $L$-function associated to $\Z_p^\N$-extensions require the presence of a totally ramified prime $\pr$ of split multiplicative reduction for $E$.
-Thus the theorem applies to that setting but, unfortunately, it only provides finitely generated $\L_d$-modules $\cals(\calf_d)$. \end{itemize} \end{rem}
+Thus the theorem applies to that setting but, unfortunately, it only provides finitely generated $\L_d$-modules $\cals(\calf_d)$. \item[{\bf 5.}] The paper \cite{LLTT1} describes an example of an elliptic curve $E/F$ and a $\Z_p$-extension $\calf_1$ such that $\cals(\calf_1)$ is a non-torsion $\L_1$-module (the last section of \cite{LLTT1} verifies the vanishing of the $p$-adic $L$-function attached to these $E$ and $\calf$, in accordance with the Iwasawa Main Conjecture). \end{itemize} \end{rems}